alarner/fresh-jobs-backend/README.md

 You will also need to create a **back-end** model for each of the data tables.
 You will need to create these files manually in the `/models` (not /public/scripts/models) directory.
 You can use the [users](/models/User.js) and [authentication](/models//Authentication.js) models (which are already created for you) as a reference.
 Be very careful with pluarlization.
 By convention database table names are pluralized and models are singularized.

+For explorer mode you don't need to worry about making the work with the API.

 ### API

 Once your migrations and models are created, you need to create an API as a way for the front-end to interact with your data (GET, POST, PUT, DELETE).
 The easiest way to do this is by using the [bookshelf-api]() module.
 You will first need to install it with npm and then connect it to a new route within your application.
 This will involve modifying the [app.js](/app.js) and [routes/api1.js](/routes/api1.js) files.